Badsworth/pfml_scripts/infra/README.md

 </p>
 </details>

+If you are seeing an error like the following: `Access Denied.
+Please check..
+An error occurred (InvalidIdentityToken) when calling the AssumeRoleWithSAML operation`, move your existing `~/.aws/credentials` file somewhere else (perhaps rename to something like `archived_credentials_yyyymmdd` in the same directory) and run `login-aws` again.
+This should succeed and create a new `~/.aws/credentials` file.

 ### I have an unexpected error not related to my change?

 If you see something like this message: